 Chemical dependency on heroin is debilitating.
 It demands your complete attention and focus — very few things outside of it matter.
-Enrolling at Phoenix Rising’s heroin addiction rehab program in Palm Springs, CA can put you back in control of your life.
+Enrolling at Phoenix Rising’s heroin rehab in Southern California can put you back in control of your life.
 If you have a substance use disorder (SUD), you probably have been hiding it from yourself and others for quite some time now.

 Let’s start with the basics.
 How does it affect you, and how does it happen?

 When you take heroin, it quickly enters the body and binds the opioid receptors located in many areas.
 It mainly binds the receptors that are involved with feeling pain and pleasure.
 It also affects the areas controlling breathing, sleeping, and heart rate.

 For this reason, if you’ve been taking heroin over a long time, you may experience insomnia, infections of the heart valves and lining, and lung complications.